ninakali/flourish-pc/CONTRIB.md

 ![(CGA adapter - mock)](https://github.com/ninakali/flourish-pc/blob/main/blobs/cga.jpg)

 ### The heck is PBM?
 It's a straightforward image format.
 It goes like this: P4, then the image's resolution as two numbers in ASCII, and then 1bpp bitmap.
 It takes only 6201 bytes to store a 256x192 image in this format.
 The resolution is nothing to write home about, but it's useable.
-Check [parrot.pbm](blobs/parrot.pbm) and its mock fullscreen render:
+Check [parrot.pbm](blobs/parrot.pbm) and its mock fullscreen render.
 ![(PBM parrot)](https://github.com/ninakali/flourish-pc/blob/main/blobs/parrot.jpg)

 This likely would mean that images for minimal release must be manually adjusted or split into multiple parts.